dkelly604/YeastLineProfiler/README.md

 6. Place YeastLineProfiler_.jar into the plugins directory of your ImageJ installation, a plugin called Dots Lines should appear in the Plugins drop down menu on ImageJ.

+7. YeastLineProfiler.java is the editable code for the plugin should improvements or changes be required.

 USAGE

 1. You will be prompted to Open DV Images.
 The plugin was written for 2 channel timelapse deltavision images acquired Green channel then Red Channel.
 It will probably work on non timelapse images but it will cause problems if the channel order is reversed.